-This "Vollkornbrot" is a true German rye bread recipe, but unfamiliar to most nonnatives.
-Often called the archetype of rye bread, this recipe produces a dense, moist sourdough which is eaten in thin slices.
-Start this rye bread recipe the day before you bake.
-It does not require "Altus" (old bread) so it is an easy bread to start with.
+Vollkornbrot is a true German rye bread recipe, but unfamiliar to most nonnatives.
+Often called the archetype of rye bread, this recipe (adapted from Jeffrey Hamelman's Bread: A Baker's Book of Techniques and Recipes) produces a dense, moist sourdough which is eaten in thin slices.
+To allow enough time for rising, start this bread the day before you bake.
+It does not require Altus (old bread) so it is an easy bread with which to start your breadmaking adventures.

 - All of the sponge